 Known as the “Village by the Sea”, the charming sea-side town of Langley overlooks the Saratoga Passage and Cascade Mountains.
 1st & 2nd Streets are lined with boutique shops and quaint restaurants.
 Visit the recently opened Langley Whale Center to learn more about the gray whales and resident orcas found in the waters near Whidbey Island.
-Stop by Double Bluff Brewery, Whidbey’s first brewery, to sample some of their delicious craft beer or duck into Kalakala Mercantile Co. for a collaborative evening acoustic jam session out back.
+Stop by Double Bluff Brewery, Whidbey’s first brewery, to sample some of their delicious craft beer.
 Another unique stop in Langley is Callahan’s Firehouse, a glass gallery and hotshop, located right next to the delicious Useless Bay Coffee.

 Coupeville is the oldest town on Whidbey Island and the second oldest town in all of Washington state.
 Historic 19th-century buildings now house specialty shops, eclectic restaurants, and fine art galleries along Front Street.
 Be sure to stop by Knead & Feed for a delicious (and humongous) cinnamon bun!
 (UPDATE: Sadly, Knead & Feed is now permanently closed.)

 Of course, you simply can’t visit this small town without walking out to the 110+ year old wharf warehouse and dock.
 It’s probably the most popular of things to do in Coupeville WA.
 As the oldest surviving wharf in Puget Sound, it now houses a coffee shop, cafe, gift shop, and kayak rental, along with an educational marine life exhibit.
 As you walk along the pier, look down to the beach below to see the famous Penn Cove mussels.